 4. As we work to maintain these essential services, our staff continue to follow best practices regarding hand hygiene and are self-monitoring for symptoms.
 Our facilities staff are continuously disinfecting with special attention to common areas, and we have made modifications within our buildings to allow for at least 6 feet of physical distancing.

 These represent some, but not all, of the steps Oaklawn has taken in response to COVID-19.
-Our leaders meet daily to review new guidelines, assess our community’s current situation and plan next steps.
+Our leaders meet weekly to review new guidelines, assess our community’s current situation and plan next steps.
 We will continue to adapt our response as the situation evolves.